GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

   * ``main_parser.h`` contains the interface to the generated parser, and
   * ``main_parser.cpp`` contains the implementation of the parser.

-In addition, the DaeDaLus compiler may generate a sample executable driver and ``Makefile`` illustrating how to build the parser and generate Doxygen documentation.
+In addition, the DaeDaLus compiler will generate a sample executable driver and ``Makefile`` illustrating how to build the parser and generate Doxygen documentation.
 The sample executable expects that the compiled specification contains a parser named ``Main`` that has a fixed type and no parameters